 One only needs to step into Preucil Preschool to see the influence of the Reggio schools.
 We nurture these principles every day in our classrooms, art studio, and music rooms.
 As teachers, we continue on our own learning journey and each of us speaks in one hundred languages as well.
 For I believe that the one hundred languages are always with us, if we are just willing to pull them out and explore them.
-So together, teachers and children at Preucil speak one hundred languages, maybe more.
+So together, teachers and children at Preucil School of Music speak one hundred languages, maybe more.

 What is Reggio?